cylc/cylc-doc/src/user-guide/cheat-sheet.rst

    cylc pause '*'

    # re-run all failed tasks in all workflows
-   cylc trigger '*//*/*:failed'
+   cylc trigger "*//*/*:failed"

-The ``*`` characters in these examples are "globs", make sure you put quotes around them or they won't do what you're expecting.
+The ``*`` characters in these examples are "globs".
+Make sure you put quotes around them to prevent the shell from trying to expand them.

 For more information on globs or the Cylc ID format, run ``cylc help id``.